10% OFF·Summer Direct-Booking Offer — code SUMMER10·ends 2026-06-30

 Where do Bosphorus cruises depart from?

 Departure details depend on the product.
-The sunset cruise currently uses a Kabatas-side meeting point shared after booking, the dinner cruise uses hotel-transfer support tied to the Kabatas boarding flow, and private yacht marinas are confirmed with the selected vessel.
+The sunset cruise currently uses a Karaköy-side meeting point (by the Mimar Sinan statue) shared after booking, the dinner cruise uses hotel-transfer support tied to the Kabatas boarding flow, and private yacht marinas are confirmed with the selected vessel.

 Is it safe to take a Bosphorus cruise?